 Further along the road is a Department of Conservation campsite where tents are permitted.
 Click here for more information about the DOC Lake Okareka Campsite

-Guy Roe Reserve - Guy Roe Reserve is located on Brett Road, Lake Rerewhakaaitu.
+Guy Roe Reserve is located on Brett Road, Lake Rerewhakaaitu.
 The reserve area, commonly known as the Homestead Arm, has been a popular fishing spot for many years.
 Camping is permitted on part of the reserve and an honesty box is provided for payment.
 The reserve is also popular for picnics and boat access to the lake.
-Other camping areas are also provided further around the lake by the
+Other camping areas are also provided further around the lake by the Department of Conservation.

 Trout Pools Reserve - Okere Falls